AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 You must provide a consent configuration and set its default value to either opt-in or opt-out for a consent check.

-The opt-in and opt-out consent check determines whether you can operate with the knowledge that you have the consent to share user data by default.
-If the consent configuration default is set to `opt-in`, then user data can be shared to other users unless a user explicitly opts out.
+The opt-in and opt-out consent check determines whether you can operate with the consent to share user data by default.
+If the consent configuration default is set to `opt-in`, then user data can be shared, unless a user explicitly opts out.
 If the default is set to `opt-out`, then user data cannot be shared, unless a user explicitly opts-in.

 <!--

-opt-in vs opt-out refers to whether our customers operate under the understanding that they are allowed to share user data by default unless a user explicitly opts out OR if the default is user data cannot be shared unless the user explicitly opts-in

 and thats based on regional restrictions (EMEA vs US, US vs CA, etc.) and the customers own privacy policy (what they disclose they do with yoour data)

 and then based on that default, when we are doing the overlap process we know whether to look for an explicit opt-in signle (i.e. consenttoshare = y) or if we should assume their data can be shared unless we receive the opt-out signal (consenttoshare=n)
 -->

-The default consent setting for Segment Match is opt-out.
+The default consent configuration for Segment Match is set to opt-out.
 To enforce an opt-in model for your data, please send an email request to [email contact here].

 ### Configure data usage label